| | | |

 The variety of apples you use must withstand high cooking temperatures.
 Red delicious and gala are too soft and mealy when raw and will turn to mush when baked.

-If you love this healthy apple crisp recipe I would be so grateful if you could leave a 5-star 🌟rating in the recipe card below.
+If you love this easy gluten-free apple crisp recipe I would be so grateful if you could leave a 5-star 🌟rating in the recipe card below.
 I love reading your comments and feedback!

 Stay posted on my latest cooking adventures through social media @ Instagram, Pinterest, and Facebook.
 Don’t forget to tag me when you try one of my recipes!